-1st Discount Brokerage's last annual update to Part 2A of Form ADV was filed in March 2025.
+1st Discount Brokerage, Inc.'s last annual update to Part 2A of Form ADV was filed in March 2025.

-This Firm Brochure, dated 5/10/2025, is our current disclosure document for online digital advisory service prepared according to the SEC's requirements and rules.
-As you will see, this document is a narrative that is substantially different in form and content, and includes some new information that we were not previously required to disclose.
+This Firm Brochure, dated July 1, 2025, is our current disclosure document prepared in accordance with the U.S. Securities and Exchange Commission (SEC) requirements.
+As you will see, this document follows a narrative format that differs from previous filings and includes certain new disclosures not previously required.